Graduated electronic decelerator

-The graduated electronic decelerator (GED) is an aversive conditioning device that delivers a powerful electric skin shock to punish behaviors considered undesirable.
-The GED was created by Matthew Israel for use on students at the Judge Rotenberg Center as part of the school's behavior modification program.
-The school has since been condemned for torture by the United Nations special rapporteur on torture for its use of the GED and other inhumane punishments.
+The graduated electronic decelerator (GED) is a torture device that delivers powerful electric shocks to the skin.
+Created by Matthew Israel for use on people at the Judge Rotenberg Center as part of the institution's behavior modification program, the device and the school's punishment program have been condemned as torture by the United Nations special rapporteur on torture.
 In 2020, the device was banned in the United States by the Food and Drug Administration, however the ban was overturned in federal court a year later.
+In response, the United States Congress amended the Food, Drug, and Cosmetic Act to expand FDA's authority to ban such devices.

 Matthew Israel created the GED to replace the older punishments of spankings, pinches, and muscle squeezes, but continued to use restraints, sensory deprivation, and the withholding of food.
 These older punishments were often used in combination with the GED: For example, a student could be restrained to a board and then given several GED shocks in succession.
-While the school advertises its behavior modification program as safe, effective, and backed by science, these claims are disputed by independent experts.
+While the school advertises its behavior modification program as safe, effective, and backed by science, these claims are disputed by independent experts, and the device has been condemned as a form of torture.